Cleveland Clinic logo

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-ACE inhibitors help with:
+ACE inhibitor medicines are common.
+They help with:

 • Treating high blood pressure (hypertension)